 Not only will you attract fans of your restaurant who are looking for an excuse to head out, but fans of the live band as well.

-Assuming the band is in theme with your cuisine, it’ll also enhance your restaurants general ambience.
+Assuming the band is in theme with your cuisine, it’ll also enhance your restaurant’s general ambiance.

 81. Pay for Social Media Exposure